Table of Contents

 Though it is a laborious and inefficient process, it is attractive for its lower initial cost.
 At higher volumes, the solvent losses in this batch method add up quickly.

-A horizontal decanter centrifuge that exerts over 3,000 times the gravity force to separate the solvent's depleted cannabis cuttings.
+A horizontal decanter centrifuge exerts over 3,000 times the gravity force to separate the solvent's depleted cannabis cuttings.
 This flow-through centrifuge can recover over 95% solvent from the plant matter.

-|Rated Capacity||170 GPM|
+|Rated Capacity||170 Gallons/Minute|

-|Capacity on Cannabis Biomass Separation||80 GPM @ 3:1 Ethanol to Cuttings Ratio|
+|Cannabis Biomass Separation Capacity||80 GPM @ 3:1 Ethanol to Cuttings Ratio|

-|Total Mass Flow-Rate||20,000 Lbs/Hr|
+|Total Mass Flow-Rate||20,000 Lbs/Hour|

-|Cannabis Processing Capacity||~ 5000 Lbs/Hour|
+|Cannabis Processing Capacity||~ 5,000 Lbs/Hour|

 |Ethanol Recovery||Up to 95% by Weight|

-|Centrifuge Construction||Food-Grade; 316 L Stainless Steel Wetted Parts|
+|Centrifuge Construction Material||Food-Grade, 316L Stainless Steel Wetted Parts|

 A disc-stack type centrifuge subjects the un-clear fluid to very high centrifugal forces, separating the fine suspended particles.

 This centrifuge is typically a food-grade centrifuge that produces up to 10,000 times the force of gravity sufficient to remove organic particles as small as half a micron.

-Though a high-speed, disc-stack type centrifuge cannot process fluids below 32 F, the high g-force in this centrifuge removes up to 80% of unwanted wax, lipid, and chlorophyll from the solvent at 32~35 F.
+Though a high-speed, disc-stack type Alfa Laval centrifuge cannot process fluids below 32 F, the high g-force in this centrifuge removes up to 80% of unwanted wax, lipid, and chlorophyll from the solvent at 32~35 F.

-This reduction of waxes, lipids, etc. has many benefits for downstream processing equipment.
+This reduction of waxes, lipids, etc., has many benefits for downstream processing equipment.
 Primarily, it reduces the filtration needed after the winterization of the solvent.

-As a further step, adding and mixing de-ionized water to the hydrocarbon solvent with THC extract dissolves the acidic based cannabinoids in the water.
+As a further step, adding and mixing de-ionized water to the hydrocarbon solvent with THC extract dissolves the acidic-based cannabinoids in the water.

-A liquid/liquid centrifuge (two-phase) separates the neutral cannabinoid carrying solvent from the water with acidic cannabinoids.
+A liquid/liquid centrifuge (two-phase) separates the neutral cannabinoid-carrying solvent from the water with acidic cannabinoids.